Unidirectional Transverse Scattering in Acoustic Dimers

-In acoustics, classical forward and backward Kerker directionality was introduced only recently \cite{wei2020, wu2021}.
-In this case directional scattering can similarly be understood through multipole interference, which in the subwavelength regime is dominated by monopole and dipole responses \cite{blackstock2000, toftul2019}.
-The monopole-dipole interference has been shown to induce directional acoustic forces \cite{Smagin2024, toftul2025acoustic, toftul2024arxiv}, and directional forward and backward scattering has been experimentally demonstrated recently as well \cite{timankova2026experimental}.
+In acoustics, classical forward and backward Kerker directionality was introduced only recently~\cite{wei2020,wu2021}.
+In this case directional scattering can similarly be understood through multipole interference, which in the subwavelength regime is dominated by monopole and dipole responses~\cite{blackstock2000,toftul2019}.
+Multipole interference has also been shown to induce directional acoustic forces~\cite{Smagin2024,toftul2025acoustic,toftul2026radiation} and to produce BICs in lattices of acoustic resonators~\cite{ustimenko2026lattice}.
+Directional forward and backward scattering has been experimentally demonstrated recently as well~\cite{timankova2026experimental}.
 The directionality of acoustic scattering in transverse directions, however, remains underreported.

 Here, we show that a simple acoustic dimer provides conditions for a unidirectional transverse acoustic Kerker effect.
-We start off by postulating that in non-absorbing \emph{isotropic} acoustic scatterers even classical \emph{longitudinal} Kerker conditions are only satisfied in the limit of negligible scattering, in strong contrast to optics.
-However, a dimer structure can combine directional scattering in forward and backward directions maintaining strong overall scattering.
-We then predict that coupling between two subwavelength isotropic scatterers creates effective monopole-dipole interference that supports transverse Kerker scattering.
+We start off by stating that in non-absorbing \emph{rotationally symmetric} acoustic scatterers, i.e., 3D spheres and 2D infinitely long cylinders, even classical \emph{longitudinal} Kerker conditions are only satisfied in the limit of negligible scattering, in strong contrast to optics.
+However, a dimer structure can combine directional scattering in forward and backward directions while maintaining strong overall scattering.
+We then predict that coupling between two circular subwavelength scatterers creates effective monopole--dipole interference that supports transverse Kerker scattering.
 The transverse Kerker effect is then showcased numerically on a dimer of two realistic labyrinthine particles.
-All of this establishes acoustic dimers as a promising platform for the study of acoustic Kerker effect and potentially opens a route for novel compact beam steering devices.
+These results establish acoustic dimers as a promising platform for the study of the acoustic Kerker effect and potentially open a route for novel compact beam-steering devices.

-We start by postulating that for a \emph{non-absorbing isotropic} acoustic particle under plane-wave excitation, the monopole-dipole far-field scattering cancellation conditions in the forward and backward directions are never satisfied exactly, so that the Kerker effect cannot be perfectly achieved, see Fig.~\ref{fig:isotropic}(a), see more details in Supporting Information (SI).
-For a plane wave incident along $+x$, these conditions read:
+We start by postulating that for a \emph{non-absorbing rotationally symmetric} acoustic particle under plane-wave excitation, the monopole--dipole far-field scattering cancellation conditions in the forward and backward directions are never satisfied exactly, so that the Kerker effect cannot be perfectly achieved; see Fig.~\ref{fig:isotropic}(a) and Appendix~\ref{appendix:proof} for more details.
+In this section, we consider the case of two-dimensional rotationally symmetric particles (infinitely long 2D cylinders); however, this result is valid for three-dimensional particles (spheres) as well.
+For a plane-wave incident along $+x$, these conditions read:

 where $M$ is the monopole moment of the particle, and $D_x$ is the $\hat{\mathbf{x}}$-component of the dipole moment.
 Thus $p_{\mathrm{back}}=0$ corresponds to the first, and $p_{\mathrm{fwd}}=0$ corresponds to the second Kerker condition, or anti-Kerker condition.